FORD EDGE Reliability by Year

 New Car Assessment ProgramNCAP crash tests measure how well a vehicle protects occupants in controlled frontal crash, side crash, and rollover scenarios.
 Stars are awarded per category (5 = safest).
 These laboratory results are independent of owner complaints and are performed by NHTSA engineers on new production vehicles.

-- The 2017 model year has 1260 complaints, the most of any year.
+- The 2017 model year accounts for 1,278 complaints, the most of any year.

-- Engine issues, including engine and engine cooling (461 complaints).
+- Engine issues, including cooling and performance.

 - Verify all open recalls at nhtsa.gov/recalls.